 Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Devens Public Water Supply is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.

-PFAS Contaminants: Our system installed temporary PFAS treatment at the Shabokin and MacPherson Wells in July 2019 and the Patton Well was removed from service in August 2019.
+PFAS Contaminants: Our system installed temporary PFAS treatment at the Shabokin and MacPherson Wells in July 2019 and at the Patton Well in January 2020.
 Subsequent PFAS6 levels in the drinking water have been below the MassDEP's MCL.
-Additionally, temporary PFAS treatment was installed at the Patton Well in January 2020.
-The temporary systems will remain in place until the permanent treatment plants are constructed at the MacPherson, Shabokin and Patton wells.
+The permanent treatment plant at MacPherson Well came online in June 2022.
+The temporary systems at the Patton and Shabokin Wells will remain in place until the permanent treatment plants are constructed.